 But having no finished product, and no customers you can ask for feedback isn’t as bad as it may sound.

-On the contrary, this is the time which offers you a chance to build some strong and sustainable relationships.
-The earlier you include potential users into your product development, the less likely it will be that your software fails.
+On the contrary, this is the time to build strong and sustainable relationships.
+The earlier you include potential users in your product development, the less likely your software will fail.

 Evaluating, testing, and collecting customer feedback is relevant in every development step.
 So, it can be helpful to build relationships early.